 The 5th day of the week consisted of steady-state cardio for 30 minutes with only 4 non-exhaustive 20/10 second intervals.
 For reference, cycling at 100% of VO2max would be a pace you could keep for approximately 5-6 minutes.
 At 170% VO2max, you could hold the pace for about 50 seconds.

-For the Tabata protocol to be Tabata, you must be completely exhausted by the 7th or 8th rep meaning you cannot reach the prescribed intensity.
-This means that performing a Tabata circuit of push-ups, burpees, and battle ropes is nowhere near intense enough to reach this level of exhaustion.
+For the Tabata protocol to be Tabata, you must be completely exhausted by the 7th or 8th rep, meaning you cannot reach the prescribed intensity.
+This means that performing a Tabata circuit of push-ups, burpees, and battle ropes are nowhere near intense enough to reach this level of exhaustion.

 In fact, the intensity of Tabata is so brutal that in Dr. Tabata’s follow-up study, only 66% of the subjects maintained the intensity for the last interval .